 These are boats let out for short or long stays.
-Static Letting may include, but is not limited to letting a room on a boat, or letting of a whole boat, or letting of multiple rooms on a boat.
+Static letting may include, but is not limited to letting a room on a boat, letting a whole boat, or letting multiple rooms on a boat.
 To let a boat out it must be on an existing mooring recognised by the Trust.

-In addition to a home mooring, you will need to demonstrate that you have the right to access facilities such as fresh water, sewage disposal, rubbish disposal and fuel.
+In addition to a home mooring, you will need to show you have the right to access facilities such as fresh water, sewage disposal, rubbish disposal and fuel.

 You will need:

 - An insurance certificate that shows you are insured for your business activity

 - A copy of your British Marine Federation Handover Audit certificate or a copy of your full Handover procedure document

 - Proof that your mooring provider is hapy for you to operate your business from their site.
 Note: should this permission be withdrawn by a mooring operator we reserve the right to withdraw the licence